Solarimeters Vs Pyranometers

 - Solarimeters have a flat surface, similar to that of photovoltaic modules.
 They are also placed with the same orientation and inclination as the photovoltaic modules.

-- High-end solarimeters have an output that is almost exempt from disturbances even in huge systems where many module strings are present and electromagnetic induction phenomenons are common.
-On the other hand, pyranometers, being designed for areas without disturbances such as the meteorological stations, usually have 10-20mV outputs and the signal that passes on the wire up to the monitoring system and are vulnerable to disturbances.
+- High-end solarimeters have an output that is almost free from disturbances even in huge systems where many module strings are present and electromagnetic induction phenomenons are common.
+On the other hand pyranometers are conceived to work in areas without any disturbances as for example meteorological stations, that have usually 10-20 mV output signals, so that the signal that passes on the wire up to the monitoring system has a remarkable vulnerability to these kind of disturbances.

 - Solarimeters are also cheaper than pyranometers.